DulajE032/plantCare/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&height=280&color=0:16A34A,100:22C55E&text=EcoVision&fontAlign=50&fontAlignY=40&fontSize=70&fontColor=ffffff&desc=Intelligent%20Plant%20Disease%20Classification%20Platform&descAlign=50&descAlignY=65"/>
 </p>

+## 🌱 About EcoVision

+EcoVision is an AI-powered smart agriculture platform designed to assist farmers, researchers, and agricultural experts in identifying plant diseases from leaf images.

+Using state-of-the-art deep learning models, EcoVision provides instant disease classification, confidence scores, treatment recommendations, and preventive measures through an intuitive Flutter application powered by a FastAPI backend.

+The platform aims to improve crop productivity, reduce disease spread, and promote sustainable farming practices using modern artificial intelligence technologies.

 ## 🌱 Overview

 The **Intelligent Plant Disease Classification Platform** is an AI-powered mobile and web application designed to help farmers, home gardeners, and agricultural professionals quickly identify plant diseases using images of plant leaves.
 Users can capture or upload a photo of a plant leaf, and the system uses a deep learning model to classify the disease and provide treatment recommendations, preventive measures, and disease management guidance.